jlobatop/GA-CFD-MO/README.rst

 airfoil
 --------

 Notebook to read airfoil points from a data file (as the ones that can be downloaded from `airfoiltools <http://airfoiltools.com/>`_), sort and convert them to upper and lower surfaces.
-Some function are included to give more detail to the available points, i.e., get 150 points from an airfoil with 50 points with spline interpolation (including also a grading in the x-axis to get the higher point density where desired).
+Some functions are included to give more detail to the available points, i.e., get 150 points from an airfoil with 50 points with spline interpolation (including also a grading in the x-axis to get the higher point density where desired).

 joukowsky
 ----------